Satoshi-Nakamoto-ITL/Satoshi-Nakamoto-ITL/README.md

 </div>

 Bitcoin Revelation Edition operates as a decentralized innovation environment where
-<b>blockchain engineering, AI-assisted development, and future systems design</b>
+**blockchain engineering, AI-assisted development, and future systems design**
 converge into real, working technology.

 ---